Venetian Arsenal: Mass production

 In the rest of Europe the production of a similar sized vessel could often take months.
 This large production capacity was a result of the massive number of people that the Arsenal employed, almost 16,000, and the streamlining of production within the Arsenal itself.
-Production was divided into 3 main stages: framing, planking and cabins, and final assembly.
+Production was divided into three main stages: framing, planking and cabins, and final assembly.
 Each stage employed its own workers who specialized in that particular stage of production as well as using standardized parts to produce an almost assembly-line process.
 The Arsenal often kept up to 100 galleys in different stages of production and maintenance.
 That way, once a galley was launched, another could be immediately put into the finishing stages of production.
 The layout of the Arsenal itself was modified to enable minimal handling of materials during the stages of production.
 The Arsenal also saw the use of standardized, interchangeable parts.

 One revolutionary aspect of the Arsenal was its employment of the moving assembly line.
 The galleys, through the use of a canal, were moved along during their stages of construction, allowing them to be brought to the materials and workers, instead of the materials and workers going to the galley itself.
 This assembly approach was repeated in the rest of the world only starting from the early 20th century when Ransom E. Olds began using the modern assembly line, which was later changed into a moving assembly line by Henry Ford.

-Galileo and the Arsenal
+Galileo

 In 1593, Galileo became a consultant to the Arsenal, advising military engineers and instrument makers and helping to solve shipbuilders' problems, many of them relating to matters of ballistics.
 He was also responsible for creating some major innovations in the production and logistics of the Arsenal.
 As a result of his interactions with the Arsenal, Galileo published a book later in his life addressing a new field of modern science, that concerned with the strength and resistance of materials.
 This science largely saw its roots in the knowledge of the shipwrights of the Venetian Arsenal.
 It is also supposed that Galileo's initial visits to the Arsenal were as a result of his initiative to further investigate Aristotle's questions concerning shipbuilding and navigation, found in the Mechanical Questions of Aristotle.
 As a result of these investigations, which were pursued by observing the work of the shipwrights, Galileo was asked to help in resolving a specific problem with the rowing units of the galleys.
 As a result of his study of Aristotle, and in particular Question 4 regarding the propulsion of ships by oar, Galileo was able to produce a response to this question and ended up becoming a major source of information for the shipbuilders of the Arsenal concerning matters of rowing, instruments, and ballistics.